Radiofrequency Facial Results: What It Does + If It’s Worth It

 My Experience: The Day I Got Zapped

 I walked into this aesthetician’s office looking like a stressed-out animal.
 She explained the process, cleansed my face, and applied a conductive jelly.
 The tool looked like a tiny flat iron, and when she turned it on, I braced myself.
 But guess what?
 It didn’t hurt at all.
-It was warm, relaxing, and kind of meditative.
+It was relaxing and kind of meditative.
+It felt like a warm, rhythmic pressure, almost like someone slowly pressing a heated stone across my face in sections.
 My jawline looked sharper, and my cheeks had that lifted post-facial glow.
-My skin stayed snatched for almost a week after the first session.
-And the more you go, the longer it lasts!
+My skin stayed noticeably tighter for about a week after the first session, especially around my jaw and cheeks, and the more you go, the longer it lasts!

 Somebody Gonna Match My (Radio)Freq(uency):